iris-contrib/examples/README.md

 This repository provides easy to understand code snippets on how to get started with web development with the Go programming language using the [Iris](https://github.com/kataras/iris) web framework.
 This branch contains the latest [iris master examples](github.com/kataras/iris/tree/master/examples).
 For the stable's version examples navigate through the [v12 branch](https://github.com/iris-contrib/examples/tree/v12).

-To read the Iris documentation please navigate to [the wiki pages](https://github.com/kataras/iris/wiki) instead.
+To read the Iris documentation please navigate to [the documentation](https://iris-go.com/docs) instead.

-> Examples are tested using Windows 11, Ubuntu 22.04 LTS, macOS 12 Monterey with [Microsoft's Visual Studio Code](https://code.visualstudio.com/) and built using the [Go 1.19.3](https://go.dev/dl/).
+> Examples are tested using Windows 11, Ubuntu 23.04 LTS, macOS 13 Ventura with [Microsoft's Visual Studio Code](https://code.visualstudio.com/) and built using the [Go 1.21.0](https://go.dev/dl/).

 # Table of Contents